manabu-hirano/logdrive/README.md

 ### Restoration mode using LogDrive database

-First, you need mount points to restore the LogDrive database.
-In this turorial, we use the following mount points (If you have problems, chenge the mount points).
+First, create mount points to restore the LogDrive database.
+If you have problems, change the mount points.

     [root@localhost tests]# mkdir /mnt/timetravel-1
     [root@localhost tests]# mkdir /mnt/timetravel-2